-Renovate and transform the historic McKim Building into a vibrant, exciting library space that preserves and builds on its unique history while honoring its past, meeting the present, and celebrating the future.
+Renovate and transform the historic McKim Building into

+a vibrant, exciting library space that preserves and builds on its unique history while honoring its past, meeting the present, and celebrating the future.

-- transformation project in a way that excites the public's imagination, showcases BPL's vast collections, contributions, and programs, highlighting Boston's diversity. - Develop a services and staffing vision for the proposed restored and renovated spaces. - Conduct a user-focused process for the design of flexible spaces to connect with programs, collections, and staff (i.e. studios, maker spaces, practice rooms, hands-on exhibitions, etc.) - Establish a transparent and collaborative process, involving all BPL stakeholders and partners, to align on goals for the project and fundraising priorities.
+- Execute the McKim renovation and transformation project in a way that excites the public's imagination, showcases BPL's vast collections, contributions, and programs, and highlights Boston's diversity. - Develop a services and staffing vision for the proposed restored and renovated spaces. - Conduct a user-focused process for the design of flexible spaces to connect with programs, collections, and staff (i.e. studios, maker spaces, practice rooms, hands-on exhibitions, etc.) - Establish a transparent and collaborative process, involving all BPL stakeholders, to align on goals for the project and fundraising priorities.